 The Hyundai Verna has been a popular choice for over 14 years because of its sophisticated design and plush features.

-The Verna was Hyundai's answer to other players in the Indian auto sector.
-The Hyundai Verna was launched in India many moons ago, and it has been the sedan of choice ever since.
+The Verna was Hyundai's answer to its competition in the Indian auto sector.
+The Hyundai Verna has been the sedan of choice ever since its launch.
 The Verna was launched in India in 2006 when Indian car buyers were opting for economical but feature-rich sedans.

-The Verna came with two engine options -- the 1.6-litre petrol engine that produced 102 BHP and the 1.5-litre diesel engine, which produced 109 BHP, making it a powerful and performance-driven automobile.
-Its "egg" design was not only aerodynamic but was tasteful at the time.
+The Verna came with two engine options; the 1.6-litre petrol engine that produces 102 BHP and the 1.5-litre diesel engine, which produces 109 BHP, making it a powerful and performance-driven automobile.
+Its "egg" design was aerodynamic and was tasteful at the time.

-The Verna's dimensions made it perfect for Indian roads, parking spaces and big enough to accommodate five people.
+The Verna's dimensions made it perfect for Indian roads and are big enough to accommodate five people.
 The Verna stretched at a length of 4310mm; its width was 1596mm and stood at the height of 1490mm.

-It offered both manual and automatic gearboxes, the automatic diesel engine.
-Being offered in 15 colour options (Ebony Black, Passion Red Metallic, Dynasty Red Metallic, Noble White, Real Earth Metallic, Sleek Silver, Husky Blue Metallic, Deep Pearl Blue Metallic, Kyara Metallic, Blushing Red, Stone Black, Bright Silver Metallic, Champagne Gold, Deep Ocean Blue, and Crystal White) car buyers had ample options to choose from.
+It offered both manual and automatic transmission and came in 15 colour options (Ebony Black, Passion Red Metallic, Dynasty Red Metallic, Noble White, Real Earth Metallic, Sleek Silver, Husky Blue Metallic, Deep Pearl Blue Metallic, Kyara Metallic, Blushing Red, Stone Black, Bright Silver Metallic, Champagne Gold, Deep Ocean Blue, and Crystal White).

-The sedan did so well, in fact, that a whopping 5,000 units were sold in just 15 days after its launch!
-And hence Verna started winning people's hearts and numerous awards since.
+The sedan did exceptionally well, with a whopping 5,000 units sold in just 15 days after its launch!
+And since then, Verna started winning people's hearts and has won numerous awards.

-Four years after its initial launch and four years of having an extraordinary run, the Korean carmaker decided it was time to give the sub-compact sedan a design change and an upgrade on the features being offered.
+After four years of an extraordinary run, the Korean carmaker decided it was time to give the sub-compact sedan a design change and an upgrade on the features.

-The powerful engine was kept the same, and a few changes were made to the interiors, including new seat covers.
+The powerful engine remained the same, with a few changes to the interiors, including new seat covers.
 The face of the car was changed, including the front grille, LED trend indicators, ORVMs, etc.

-The Verna Fluidic was the most powerful car in its segment; the safety features on offer and its tasteful and sophisticated design made it the car to have.
-The sedan had every feature that one wanted; some key features were the leather upholstery, push-button ignition, automatic climate control, six airbags, and parking assistance.
-The dashboard held the centre console that contained the climate control buttons and audio player which supports iPod and Bluetooth connectivity and USB.
+The Verna Fluidic was the most powerful car in its segment; the safety features on offer and its tasteful and sophisticated design made Verna the car to own.
+The sedan had every feature that a car enthusiast would need; the key features included leather upholstery, push-button ignition, automatic climate control, six airbags, and parking assistance.
+The dashboard held the centre console, which contained the climate control buttons and audio player, supporting iPod and Bluetooth connectivity and a USB port.

 The hexagonal-shaped grille and the curves on the side profile, classy colour options Sleek Silver, Carbon Grey, Phantom Black, Crystal White, Stone Beige, and Stone Beige.
-The 16-inch alloys fill the wheel wells and give the car a sporty and zippy look.
-The car provides a mileage between 16 to 23 kmpl, making it economical while delivering power and a smooth driving experience.
+The 16-inch alloys give the car a sporty and zippy look.
+The car provides a mileage between 16 to 23 KMPL, making it economical while delivering a smooth driving experience.

-The new Verna had minor changes to the design, the headlamps and front grille were changed, the suspensions had a few tweaks, the car was more stable and gave a better experience on the road.
-The car came with a 1GB memory to store music and a reach adjusts function for the steering wheel that Hyundai calls the 'Ergo Lever'.
+In 2015, The Verna was modified with minor changes to the design, the headlamps and front grille were changed, the suspensions had a few tweaks, the car was more stable for a better experience on the road.
+The car came equipped with a 1GB memory to store music, and a reach adjust function for the steering wheel that Hyundai calls the 'Ergo Lever'.

-This Verna had the perfect combination of 'fluidic' and 'sharp'; it looked more premium, performed better than the competition, making sure the passengers and driver enjoy the drive.
+This Verna had the perfect combination of 'fluidic' and 'sharp'; it looked premium and performed better than the competition, ensuring the passengers and driver enjoyed the drive.

-Eleven years since the Verna was first launched and after two facelifts, the sales for the sedan were showing no signs of slowing down, but with the competition getting tough and the crowd wanting something new and different, Hyundai India revealed the 5th generation, Verna.
+Eleven years and two facelifts later, the sales for the Verna were showing no signs of slowing down.
+The competition, however, was getting tougher, and the crowd wanted something new and different.
+It was then Hyundai India revealed the 5th generation, Verna.

-Unlike the competition whose cars were made to stay relevant and trendy, Hyundai has always set standards and trends.
-The Next-generation Verna looked futuristic, offered great features for the price, and performed seamlessly.
+Hyundai has always aimed to set standards and trends, unlike the competition, whose cars were designed to stay relevant and trendy.
+The next-generation Verna looked futuristic, offered great features for the price, and performed seamlessly.

-The fifth-generation Verna was built on a K2 platform that was made of high strength steel and went through many crash tests and safety performance tests to ensure it was the safest option.
-The car's rigid body structure reduced the NVH (Noise, Vibration, Harshness) levels.
+The fifth-generation Verna was built on a K2 platform made of high strength steel and underwent numerous crash and safety performance tests to ensure the safety of all the occupants.
+The car's rigid body structure reduced the levels of NVH (Noise, Vibration, Harshness).

-This version of the Verna was offered with two engine options, 1.6-litre petrol that produced 121.3 BHp and a 1.6-litre diesel engine that produces 126.2 BHp, and finally the most powerful of the lot, the 2.0-litre petrol engine that produced a maximum power of 149.92 BHP at 6200 RPM and maximum torque of 192.2NM at 4000 RPM.
+This version of the Verna was offered with three engine options, 1.6-litre petrol version that produced 121.3 BHP and a 1.6-litre diesel version that produced 126.2 BHP, and finally the most powerful of the lot, the 2.0-litre petrol engine that produced a maximum power of 149.92 BHP at 6200 RPM and maximum torque of 192.2NM at 4000 RPM.
 The Verna came in both 6-speed manual and automatic gearbox options.

 The Next-Generation Verna won the Indian Car of the Year (ICOTY) in 2018.

 The 2020 Verna's design made it look aggressive, sporty and ready to pounce.
-The stance of the sedan gives it a demanding road presence, it is sure to turn heads when on the road.
-The Verna gets a huge cascading grille with all-LED headlamps.
+The demanding road presence is sure to turn heads when on the road.
+The Verna is upgraded with a huge cascading grille with all-LED headlamps.
 The front DRLs give the car some verve.
 The redesigned rear bumpers have chrome accents for the reflectors and LED tail lamps.

-Some key features inside the 2020 Verna are the fully digital instrument cluster, 8-inch touchscreen infotainment, ventilated front seats, paddle shifter, wireless charging, electric sunroof and Hyundai's blue link feature.
+Some key features inside the 2020 Verna are the fully digital instrument cluster, 8-inch touchscreen infotainment, ventilated front seats, paddle shifter, wireless charging, electric sunroof and Hyundai's Blue Link.

-The Verna has a 14-year legacy which is still going strong, a sedan that has always sparked trends and set standards.
+Verna's 14-year legacy is still going strong.
+Hyundai created a sedan that has always sparked trends and set standards.
 In its journey in India, the Verna has changed the game, offering premium features for reasonable prices.
-Its design language, plush interiors, attention to detail, performance and safety features have led to its success in a country with many auto enthusiasts.
+Its design language, plush interiors, attention to detail, performance and safety features have led to its success in a country among auto enthusiasts.